prometheus/proposals/proposals/2024-04-10-native-support-for-info-metrics-metadata.md

   * A data label matcher like `__name__="target_info"` can be used to restrict the info metrics used.
     However, the `__name__` label itself will not be copied.
   * Label collisions: The input instant vector could already contain labels that are also part of the data labels of a matching info metric.
-    Furthermore, since the info function might find multiple differently named info metrics with matching identifying labels, those might have overlapping data labels.
+    Furthermore, since multiple differently named info metrics with matching identifying labels might be found, those might have overlapping data labels.
-    In this case, the info function has to check if the values of the affected labels match or are different.
+    In this case, the implementation has to check if the values of the affected labels match or are different.
     The former case is not really a label collision and therefore causes no problem.
-    In the latter case, however, the function has to return an error.
+    In the latter case, however, an error has to be returned to the user.
-    The collision can be resolved by constraining the labels via the optional label-selector argument of the info function.
+    The collision can be resolved by constraining the labels via data label matchers.
     And of course, the user always has the option to go back to the original join syntax (or, even better, avoiding ingesting conflicting info metrics in the first place).
 * Simplify enriching of query results with info metric data (non-identifying) labels in PromQL, e.g. via a new function, based on aforementioned TSDB API.